HaskellEmbedded/HaskellEmbedded.github.io/pages/links.md

     - [Ajhc demo for Cortex-M3/4 board][ajhc-demo-cortex-m3] gives their example of compiling Haskell to an ARM Cortex M3/M4.
     - The 2014 paper [Metasepi Report: Writing NetBSD Sound Drivers in Haskell: A Reentrant Haskell Compiler for Operating Systems Programming][ajhc-clh-paper] from Kiwamu Okabe (METASEPI) and Takayuki Muranushi (Kyotu University) talks about the experiences and challenges with using a Haskell compiler for targeting embedded code.
     - Kiwamu Okabe has a number of presentations up at [SlideShare][masterq-slideshare] about his work with METASEPI and Ajhc.
+- From [fpcomplete][fpcomplete-inline-c] is [inline-c][], which "lets you seamlessly call C libraries and embed high-performance inline C code in Haskell modules".
+This isn't specifically for embedded, of course, but it certainly has application there. *(Thank you to @matrixai for [pointing this out](http://haskellembedded.github.io/posts/2015-02-20-atom-part-2-probes.html#comment-2290529866).)*

 # Not Haskell per se, but Haskell-inspired and Haskell-hosted
 - [Idris][] ([hackage][idris-hackage]) is a language from Edwin Brady, "a general purpose language with full dependent types."
 It is a recent language, but still has many good papers, talks, and references.